premake/premake-core/website/docs/documentationFile.md

 Enables C# xmlDocumentationFile

-The Documentation File is used for adding the [xml comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) added to functions/ variables, to a dll that has been packed inside a framework or other C# related project.
+The documentation file is used for adding [xml comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) to a dll that has been packed inside a framework or other C# related project.
-This can then be referenced inside another project by placing it next to the corresponding dll.
+This can then be referenced inside other projects by placing it next to the corresponding dll.

-This feature sets the [Documentation File](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/output#documentationfile) option inside csproj for each corresponding [configuration](https://premake.github.io/docs/configurations/)
+This feature sets the [documentationfile](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/output#documentationfile) option inside csproj for each corresponding [configuration](https://premake.github.io/docs/configurations/)

 ```lua
 documentationfile "targetdir"
 ```
 ### Parameters ###
-`targetdir` is the directory where the Documentation File should be placed after building the project using Visual Studio.
+`targetdir` is the directory where the documentation file should be placed after building the project using visual studio.

 ### Examples ###